buchachon - Fotolia

 IT vendors have pushed hybrid cloud for years because organizations want one set of tools to manage their on-premises infrastructure and public cloud systems.
 Ideally, enterprises also want to be able to quickly and easily move their applications or data between environments.

 Initially, that meant the public cloud was largely an extension of a private data center.
 But more recent services from AWS, Google and Microsoft are flipping that model and putting the public cloud at the center of an organization's IT architecture.

 Get to know these hybrid cloud services to see if they could help your company get one step closer to interoperability between environments.

-In November 2018, AWS teamed up with VMware to announce Outpost.
+In November 2018, AWS teamed up with VMware to make Outposts.
 This appliance-based service is housed within a company's data center and AWS manages it remotely.
 The system features AWS-designed compute and storage racks that work with Amazon's cloud services.
-Outpost supports Elastic Compute Cloud and Elastic Beanstalk, but the vendor plans to add additional services, like Elastic Container Service for Kubernetes and SageMaker.
+Outposts supports Elastic Compute Cloud and Elastic Beanstalk, but the vendor plans to add additional services, like Elastic Container Service for Kubernetes and SageMaker.

 The service comes in two variations, one AWS-native and a second based on its work with VMware, which previously included the hybrid service VMware Cloud on AWS.
 VMware has been a popular data center option and many of its customers have been looking for more hybrid cloud options.

 "AWS has made it very easy and attractive for companies to order and deploy Outposts," said Marco Alcala, CEO of Alcala Consulting.
 "The users plug it in and power it up, and it shows up on their VMware management control panel."

 The hybrid cloud service also offers deployment flexibility.

 "Businesses can place the hardware either inside or outside of their firewall," said John Webster, senior partner at the Evaluator Group.
 Organizations that have strict compliance requirements or security concerns may opt to stay inside the firewall.